robinrodricks/FluentFTP/README.md

 - **SetHashAlgorithm**() - Selects a hash algorithm for the HASH command, and stores this selection on the server.

-*Non-standard commands supported by certain servers only.
-Import `FluentFTP.Extensions` to use these.*
+*Non-standard commands supported by certain servers only.*

 - **GetChecksum**() - Retrieves a checksum of the given file using a checksumming method that the server supports, if any.
 The algorithm used goes in this order : HASH, MD5, XMD5, XSHA1, XSHA256, XSHA512, XCRC.